 Just before departing Sydney Airport on Qantas flight QF583, I received an alert from an aurora app on my phone (it’s called My Aurora Forecast).
 It said that a good aurora was expected very shortly.
-I thought flying from Sydney to Perth, I knew I wouldn’t see it that far north but once on the plane the pilot mentioned that due to strong headwinds, they’d be flying a southerly route down to Melbourne and across the Great Australian Bight.
+I thought that because I was flying from Sydney to Perth, I wouldn’t be able to see it that far north but once on the plane the pilot mentioned that due to strong headwinds, they’d be flying a southerly route down to Melbourne and across the Great Australian Bight.
 Perfect!

 The Camera Gear

 As I’d already considered taking some astro photos of the Milky Way while on the flight, I’d packed just the right camera lens for an aurora.
 The camera I have is a Canon 5D mkiii and I used a Samyang 14mm f/2.8 lens.
 This is a fantastic lens if you’re thinking about getting into astrophotography as the price is relatively cheap compared to the Canon or Nikon 14mm lenses but you still get a huge amount of quality for the price.